-The result of the digitization or field measurement will be the "measured" area, which will be compared to the "declared" area of the corresponding parcel.
+The result of the digitisation or field measurement will be the "measured" area, which will be compared to the "declared" area of the corresponding parcel.
 The results will be expressed as the area projected in the national system used for the LPIS and in hectares rounded to two decimal places.

 Attention should be paid to the definition of the agricultural parcel attached to the crop group or payment scheme under check.
-The inspector/controller shall follow this definition when measuring parcels (see 'definition of agricultural parcel' chapter of DSCG/2014/32 Final- Rev2 final).
+The inspector/controller shall follow this definition when measuring parcels (see 'definition of agricultural parcel' chapter of DS/CDP/2018/10).